-Anyway, I’ve always wanted to create a presentation template with a digital art and design theme.
+I’ve always wanted to create a PowerPoint template for designers.
 I’ve had some ideas in mind for years, but I never seemed to be able to find the right graphics or photos that fit the style I wanted to create.
 Then one day, while I was taking pics of myself drawing on my iPad for another project, it hit me.
 I knew right away this image would be a perfect cover slide.
 Unfortunately, that was months ago, and it was only just yesterday when I finally decided to follow through on it and finish this up.

 As you have probably noticed, I didn’t create a typical “bulleted list” slide like I normally do.
 I’m starting to think that style of presentation is getting played out, and I much prefer keeping things simple with one idea or point per slide.
 I’ve seen some really great presentations recently that used this method, and in each case it really worked well.
 Audiences seem to pay more attention this way.